sim1angeloni/docker-nginx/README.md

-# nginx-dev
+# nginx-docker

-A Dockerfile that builds a development environment for nginx.
+A Dockerfile to build a development environment for nginx and its modules.

+Supports the following platforms (see [branches](https://github.com/sineang01/nginx-docker/branches)):
+* Ubuntu 18.04 LTS
+* Ubuntu 20.04 LTS

 ## Getting Started

+### Build your image

+1. Download your preferred branch from GitHub

-Build the docker image with:
+2. Build the docker image with:
 ```
 docker build .
 ```

-You can then run the docker container and use it to compile nginx or its modules, for example:
+3. Run the docker container and use it to compile nginx or one of its modules, for example:
 ```
 wget https://nginx.org/download/nginx-1.14.0.tar.gz
 tar zxvf nginx-1.14.0.tar.gz && cd nginx-1.14.0